codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 Create rules for runtime environments and how they are used in pipelines.

-#### Example 1: Create rule to define access to runtime environments in pipelines by teams
+#### Example 1: Create rule to define access to runtime environments

 This example illustrates how to create rules for Build Runtime Environments to restrict access by teams, and grant the same team all privileges to manage runtime environments within pipelines.

 **Scenario**:
-We want the DevOps team to have:
+We want the DevOps team to be able to:
-* Access to all runtime environments with the `devops` tag when they create pipelines or run pipeline builds
+* Access all runtime environments with the `devops` tag when they create pipelines or run pipeline builds
-* Assign a runtime environment for the pipeline from those available
+* Assign a runtime environment to the pipeline from those available
 * Set cloud builds
 * Adjust the CPU and Memory compatible with the selected runtime environment
 * Select the resource size for the cloud build